top of page

 Looking at it this way shifts the focus.
 Instead of only trying to stop a behaviour, therapy helps you understand what’s driving it and find more sustainable ways of coping.

-If you’re seeking support for substance abuse, this approach can help whether drug use is the main concern or part of a wider pattern.
+If you’re seeking support for substance use, this approach can help whether drug use is the main concern or part of a wider pattern.

 You can also explore related support for alcohol addiction counselling or compulsive sexual behaviour if these feel connected.